meetghadiyali/t20-analysis/README.md

 * Analysis of the Indian Cricket Team's 2018 and 2019 International 20-over Cricket matches.
 * Used a different approach of analyzing commentary (word descriptions) instead of plain numerical data.
-* Plot graphs to answer various questions pertaning to the matches and made the appropriate intferences.
+* Plotted graphs to answer various questions pertaning to the matches and made the appropriate inferences.
 * Used Jupyter Notebook for the analysis.
 * Plotted Bar Graphs for the analysis.